Daniel Lynch, L.P.C.

 For more information about depression and tips to help you feel more like yourself, watch this video:

-- As many as 44 percent of college students reported having symptoms of depression and anxiety.
-Read more about college students and depression.
+- As many as 44% of college students reported having symptoms of depression and anxiety.

 - After her second child was born, Alethea Clark thought she just had the baby blues and it would pass.
 Find out how she dealt with postpartum depression.